GlebDubosarskii/Coursera-Natural-Language-Processing-Specialization/4. Natural Language Processing with Attention Models/Week 1 Attention and Machine Translation/readme.md

-## Project Transformers and Machine Translation
+## Project Attention and Machine Translation

 In this assignment, I built an English-to-German neural machine translation (NMT) model using Long Short-Term Memory (LSTM) networks with attention for translation from English to German.
 This assignment includes